allenpham-proglove/MARKDisplayExcelLookup/README.md

   - `on_scanner_connected` called when a Mark is connected to the Gateway
   - `on_scanner_disconnected` called when a Mark is disconnected from the Gateway
   - `on_error` called when a Streams API error event is received
-  - `on_gateway_state_event` called when a Gateway State Event is received
-  - `on_button_pressed` called when a Mark button press is received

-## Commands

-The `Gateway` client can send commands to the connected Gateway with the following methods:

-  - `get_gateway_state` to get the Gateway state (the `on_gateway_state_event` will be called on a successful event received from the Gateway)
-  - `send_feedback` to send a visual feedback to a connected Mark
-  - `set_display` to display something on the Mark Display
-  - `set_trigger_block` to block the trigger of a connected Mark

-## Models

-All Streams API events are modelised using the [Marshmallow package](https://marshmallow.readthedocs.io/en/stable/).
-You can find them in the `models` folder.

 # End User License Agreement